auraphp/Aura.Session/README.md

 > incidentally is an improper use of GET), we should also check for CSRF on
 > GET requests from authenticated users.

-For this example, the form field name will `'__csrf_value''`.
+For this example, the form field name will be `'__csrf_value''`.
 In each form we want to protect against CSRF, we use the session CSRF token value for that
 field:

 ```php